 Do you know who I really appreciate?
 My youngest son’s preschool teachers.
 Sending my kiddo to daycare is difficult for me, but they make it easier.
 Not only do his eyes light up when he sees them, but so do theirs.
-I am so grateful my son has teachers who truly care about him.
+I am very grateful my son has teachers who truly care about him.
 What a precious gift!

 Choosing a Christmas present for teachers like that is nearly impossible.
 Nothing I looked at in stores seemed to say you have no idea how incredibly thankful I am to have you in our lives.
 My husband and I decided to give them the gift of the cinema…inside a handmade apple ornament complete with a gift card pocket!
 I really hope they like it.